Speaker, Filmmaker, Author Joe Camp, at 82, says the Secret of Living is Not Retiring to the Golf Course, But Rather Continuing to Make a Difference

 Joe speaks to families, churches, college students, corporations, civic and philanthropic organizations, pet adoption organizations, and equine groups, inspiring everyone within earshot to reach beyond any conceived perception of his or her limitations, and he spells out the choices that will create success.
 His talks are an elixir for the human spirit, proof that the unknown, the uncelebrated can still mount a white horse, charge off into the distance and accomplish things worthwhile, against the odds, and leave the world a better place for the effort.

-Joe has written, produced and directed seven theatrical motion pictures (including all of the Benji movies) cumulatively grossing well over the equivalent of $600 million in today’s dollars, making him one of the most successful independent filmmakers of all time.
+Joe has written, produced and directed seven theatrical motion pictures (including all of the Benji movies except the 2018 one which was written and directed by his youngest son Brandon) cumulatively grossing well over the equivalent of $600 million in today’s dollars, making him one of the most successful independent filmmakers of all time.
 In addition to The Soul of a Horse, he has written three novels, twelve additional books about horses, several children’s books and the non-fiction inspirational book God Only Knows .